jacobhiggins/bezzoUAV_ws/README.md

 Below, more detail on each program.

+## Cloning the Repo

+Note: This repo contains submodules of other repos.
+In order to clone all necessary files, please use:

+git clone git@github.com:jacobhiggins/bezzoUAV_ws.git --recursive

 ## Preliminaries

 Before running the MPC controller, it is necessary to download and compile the MPC library.
 This step is necessary only the first time of the installation.
 It can be made by: